Learn the Ultimate Hand Applique Techniques with this Package

 The answer to Why everyone has improved SO dramatically after learning my needle turn appliqué course is because I have shared TRUE SECRETS - all of them -in my book + DVD Perfect Hand Appliqué with Thimblelady!
 My book is about how to appliqué better and the best of our time!!!

-My trademarked teaching course is developed by me, a real quilter just like you!
-My techniques are precise step-by-step techniques, detailed down to how to hold your project, how to cooperate both hands andms how to turn the every bit of seams precisely so you can turn every 1 or 2 inches of seams with a fine needle easily with ONE TURN instead of sweeping the seams under with multi-turns.
+My trademarked hand appliqué tutorials have been developed by me, a real quilter just like you!
+My techniques are precise step-by-step techniques, detailed down to how to hold your project, how to cooperate both hands and how to turn the every bit of seams precisely so you can turn every 1 or 2 inches of seams with a fine needle easily with ONE TURN instead of sweeping the seams under with multi-turns.

-My book and DVD are not about how to applique a particular design.
+My book and DVD are not about how to succeed with particular hand appliqué patterns.
 It is techniques that will enable you to turn seams perfectly and precisely with ease around the 6 most basic shapes (convexes, concaves, points, indentations, circles and both sides of a fine line), that exist in all applique designs.
 With my instructions, needle turn Baltimore Album will be a piece of cake for you if you master only half of the techniques in my book! – It is my promise.

 Many quilters jokingly asked me how I even dreamed of appliquéing so much finer at the first place, let alone insane enough to actually make it possible?!
 If you think it is ok to be so crazy about my true first love, here is how it all began...

 How I fall in love with needle turn at first sight?
 I first bumped into the quilting world accidentally after spotting a book about machine quilting in a book shop.
 I naturally started quilt making by machine until…